biomadeira/pycoevol/README.md

 * p-distance [Jukes and Cantor, 1969]
 * Jukes-Cantor [Jukes and Cantor, 1969]
 * Kimura distance [Kimura, 1983]
-* Pairwise score using Dayhoff or HeniKoff matrices [Dayhoff et al, 1978; Henikoff and Henikoff, 1992]
+* Pairwise score using Dayhoff or Henikoff matrices [Dayhoff et al, 1978; Henikoff and Henikoff, 1992]

 ##Availability